tuist/tuist/projects/docs/docs/commands/cache.md

 ---

 Target caching is one of Tuist's distictive features.
-It creates a binary artifact of your targets, which can later be used in your project if your generation is focused on other targets.
+Caching creates binary artifacts of your targets, which can later be used in your project if your generation is focused on other targets.
-For more details of the overall caching workflow, you can read the [caching]](/building-at-scale/caching/) documentation.
+For more details on the caching workflow, please refer to the [caching]](/building-at-scale/caching/) documentation.

 ### Warm